 ROBS is tax avoidance.

-Using ROBS to fund your business or franchise is in no way tax-avoidance.
-Congress enacted the Employee Retirement Income Securities Act of 1974, which, in conjunction with a specific section of the Internal Revenue Code, provides American workers with another vehicle for building retirement assets through ROBS.
+Using ROBS to fund your business or franchise is in no way tax avoidance.
+In 1974, Congress enacted the Employee Retirement Income Securities Act (ERISA).
+ERISA, in conjunction with sections of the Internal Revenue Code, provides workers with another vehicle for building retirement assets.
+That’s ROBS.

 ROBS is a loan.

-ROBS is NOT a loan – rather, it’s a completely debt-free financing solution.
-With this funding solution, you’re investing your retirement funds into your new business or franchise.
-This is one of the major benefits of ROBS: you enter business ownership without the burden of loan payments or interest.
-In fact, 81 percent of Guidant clients who utilize ROBS are still in business after 4 years – nearly double the success rate of entrepreneurs who start a business with only debt financing.
+ROBS is NOT a loan.
+It’s an entirely debt-free financing solution.
+With this funding solution, you invest your retirement funds into your new business or franchise.
+One of the major benefits of ROBS is being able to enter business ownership without the burden of loan payments or interest.
+Eighty-one percent of Guidant clients who use ROBS are still in business after four.
+That’s almost double the success rate of small business owners who start a business with only debt financing.

 Absentee business owners can use ROBS.

-This is not the case: anyone who uses Rollovers for Business Start-ups must be a bona fide employee of their business.
-This is the fifth pillar requirement of the ROBS structure, which we discussed in-depth in Chapter 1.
-We suggest you work at least 1,000 hours per year (part-time) to be considered a bona fide employee — which means silent investors and absentee owners are ineligible to use the ROBS structure.
+Anyone who uses Rollovers for Business Start-ups must be a bonafide employee of their business.
+This is the fifth pillar of the ROBS structure, which we discussed in-depth in Chapter 1.
+Guidant suggests you work at least 1,000 hours per year to be considered a bonafide employee.
+That means silent investors and absentee owners are ineligible for ROBS financing.

 Your company must be a C Corp to use ROBS.

-This one is true: one of the requirements of the ROBS structure is that the operating company be a C corporation.
-However, we have many clients who form subsidiary LLCs underneath the umbrella C corp, where the C corp is the parent company and a 100 percent owner of the LLC.
-This may add a protective layer of liability between the operating business (the LLC) and the C corp.
+This one is true.
+One of the requirements of the ROBS structure is that the operating company be a C corporation.
+Many clients form subsidiary LLCs underneath the umbrella C corp.
+Here, the C corp is the parent company and a 100 percent owner of the LLC.
+This entity structure can add a protective layer of liability between the operating business (the LLC) and the C corp.